Virtual assistant backlash imminent so buy them anyway

 Say what now, Gartner?

-Gartner has predicted a backlash against virtual assistants like Siri – but recommends that businesses deploy them anyway.
+Gartner has predicted a backlash against voice assistants like Siri – but recommends that businesses deploy them anyway.

 This we learn from its "Hype Cycle for the Digital Workplace 2017" report, which positions virtual assistants right at the top of the "Peak of Inflated Expectations", and about to embark on a dizzying ride down into the "Trough of Disillusionment".